Date | Memo |

-For several months, district staff have been working on various elements of long range facilities planning, which include condition assessment of current facilities infrastructure, classroom modernization needs, facility needs for STEM (science, technology, engineering and math) and CTE (career and technical education) and new construction.
+District staff have been working on various elements of long-range facilities planning, which include condition assessment of current facilities infrastructure, classroom modernization needs, facility needs for STEM (science, technology, engineering, and math) and CTE (career and technical education) and new construction.

 On May 23, 2016, Dr. Tim McLarney with True North Research presented the results of a community survey to provide Board Trustees with essential information regarding the feasibility and likelihood for success of a school facilities bond election in Fallbrook.